 Select "Funnel" as the Metric Type.

 You will see a Funnel Steps section appear below.
 Here, you can define each step of a flow within your application that you are interested in tracking using the Custom Event, Clicks, Redux Action Type, and Visited URL filter types.
+You can also use Definitions as funnel steps.

 For example, suppose you are tracking a checkout flow.
 You might set up the funnel to look something like this: